Why Should Institutions Get Involved?

-- Institutional investor involvement is on the rise.
-A 2004 study by PriceWaterhouseCoopers indicated that approximately 47% of the lead plaintiffs in all cases filed in 2004 were institutional investors.
+- Institutional investors account for a significant portion of all cases filed.
+A 2012 study by PriceWaterhouseCooper indicated that approximately 42% of the lead plaintiffs in all cases filed in 2012 were institutional investors.

 - Institutions typically are able to negotiate larger settlements while simultaneously lowering attorney fees, both of which increase recoveries for investors.